Startup accelerator: Distinctive qualities

 The primary value to the entrepreneur is derived from the mentoring, connections, and the recognition of being chosen to be a part of the accelerator.
 The business model is based on generating venture-style returns, not rent, or fees for services.

 Seed accelerators do not necessarily need to include physical space, but many do.
 The process that startups go through in the accelerator can be separated into five distinct phases: awareness, application, program, demo day, and post demo day.

 Accelerators provide enough funding to get a company to demo day, from which point the startup is on its own.

 History

 The first seed accelerator was Y Combinator, started in Cambridge, Massachusetts, in 2005, and then later moved to Silicon Valley by Paul Graham.
-It was followed by TechStars (in 2006), Seedcamp (in 2007), AngelPad (in 2010), Startupbootcamp (in 2010), Tech Wildcatters (in 2011), several accelerators of SOSV, Boomtown Boulder (in 2014) and Antler (in 2017).
+It was followed by TechStars (in 2006), Seedcamp (in 2007), AngelPad (in 2010), Startupbootcamp (in 2010), Tech Wildcatters (in 2011), several accelerators of SOSV, Forum Ventures (In 2014), Boomtown Boulder (in 2014) and Antler (in 2017).

 In Europe, the first accelerator program was started by Accelerace in 2009 in Denmark (strongly subsidised by the Danish government) followed shortly after by Startup Wise Guys in 2012 in Estonia.

 With the growing popularity of seed accelerator programs in the US, Europe has seen an increase in accelerators to support a growing startup ecosystem.

 Forbes published an analysis of startup accelerators in April 2012.
 Since 2010 there has been a substantial growth of Corporate Accelerator programs, which are sponsored by established organizations but follow similar principles.